 Go Back to Patient Stories

-Andrew’s untreated hernia caused years of pain that could have been avoided.
+Andrew’s overlooked hernia caused years of pain that better review could’ve prevented.

 When Andrew first arrived at the emergency room, he was doubled over in pain.
 He hadn’t been able to stand upright all day.
 What he thought might be a stomach bug or muscle strain turned out to be something far more serious.